pingcap/docs/dashboard/dashboard-faq.md

     tiup cluster start CLUSTER_NAME
     ```

    Even if the cluster has been started, still execute this command.
-This command does not affect the normal application in the cluster, but refreshes and reports the monitoring addresses, so that the monitoring metrics can be shown normally in TiDB Dashboard.
+This command does not affect the normal application in the cluster, but refreshes and reports the metrics addresses, so that the monitoring metrics can be displayed normally in TiDB Dashboard.

 ### `invalid connection` error is shown in **Top SQL Statements** and **Recent Slow Queries** on the Overview page

 The possible reason is that you have enabled the `prepared-plan-cache` feature of TiDB.
-As an experimental feature, `prepared-plan-cache` might not function properly in some TiDB versions, which might cause this problem in TiDB Dashboard (and other applications) after being enabled.
-Disable `prepared-plan-cache` in [TiDB Configuration file](/tidb-configuration-file.md#prepared-plan-cache).
+As an experimental feature, when enabled, `prepared-plan-cache` might not function properly in specific TiDB versions, which could cause this problem in TiDB Dashboard (and other applications).
+You can disable `prepared-plan-cache` by updating [TiDB Configuration file](/tidb-configuration-file.md#prepared-plan-cache) to solve this problem.